SALV0-Dev/Data-Wrangling-on-Football-Transfer-Market-Data/README.md

-# Transfer Market Data Wrangling and Analysis
+# Transfer Market Data Wrangling

 ## Overview
 I created this project to perform data wrangling and data analysis on football (soccer) transfer market data, specifically for the 2022/2023 Premier League season.
 My main aim is to clean, transform, and analyze the data to gain powerful insights into market trends, player valuations, and club performances.